omundy/learn-javascript/topics-testing.md

 Javascript website and application testing falls generally into the following categories:

+### Unit tests

-A **Unit Test** will test individual units like functions or classes.
+A Unit Test tests individual units of software like functions or classes.
 It supplies input and confirms output is as expected.
+Below, we test a function called `sum()` which returns the sum of two numbers.

 ```js
 expect(sum(3,7)).to.be(10) // -> true
 ```

+### Integration Tests

-**Integration Tests** check processes *across* several units, including their side effects.
+These tests check processes *across* several units, including their side effects.
+This example checks multiple parts of an app.

 ```js
 // get button, initiate click